BakaDobe/Unix-Final-Project/INSTALL.md

 - Here you will find the server's IP address, the default username and password(you can change this once in the server), the server's status and which port they can connect to

 ## Putty installation
-- Go to putty.org to download both PuTTy (a SSH and telnet client) and PuTTYGen (creates SSH keys)
+- Go to [putty.org](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to download both PuTTy (a SSH and telnet client) and PuTTYGen (creates SSH keys)
--
+- We chose the 64-bit x86 option because our machines met those requirement

 ## SSH Keys
 -